 Three credits of required field experience.
 The LST department considers learning outside the classroom a critical piece of a university education.
 Students engage in community activism and outreach as well as cross-cultural dialogue.
 They work in community organizations, government offices and law practices.
 Many UToledo LST students get internships through the Washington Center or study abroad in Spain, England, Guatemala and other countries.

-Close partnerships with other UT departments.
-LST is a founding member of the School for Interdisciplinary Studies in UT’s College of Arts and Letters.
+Close partnerships with other UToledo departments.
+LST is a founding member of the School for Interdisciplinary Studies in UToledo’s College of Arts and Letters.
 LST students often minor in one of the other programs — women’s and gender studies, disabilities studies and others — and collaborate in class and on research and internship projects.

-UT’s LST students are motivated and finely attuned to social justice.
+UToledo’s LST students are motivated and finely attuned to social justice.
 They think creatively and critically.
-UToledo LST graduates are accepted into top law and graduate schools.
-Others have have been hired by nonprofit organizations, victim advocacy groups and international organizations such as an NGO doing work in the “trash communities” in Guatemala.
+Our LST graduates are accepted into top law and graduate schools.
+Others have been hired by nonprofit organizations, victim advocacy groups and international organizations such as an NGO doing work in the “trash communities” in Guatemala.